niftylab/laygo2/docs_workspace/docs_sphinx/source/overview.md

 * Code-based layout generation.

-**LAYGO**, the previous version of laygo2, is orignally developed as one of layout generation engines in **Berkeley Analog Generator2 (BAG2)**, and laygo2 extends the origial LAYGO's functions and capabilities. laygo2 can be launched either in standalone mode or in combination with BAG2.
+**[LAYGO](https://ieeexplore.ieee.org/document/9314047)**, the previous version of laygo2, is orignally developed as one of layout generation engines in
+**Berkeley Analog Generator2 (BAG2)**, and laygo2 extends the origial LAYGO's functions and capabilities. laygo2 can be launched either in standalone mode or in combination with BAG2.

 **The major features supported by both LAYGO and laygo2 are summarized below:**

-1. **Template and grid-based device placements**: LAYGO/laygo2 enhances the portability and reusability of layout generation process by using abstract grids and instances (templates), without directly dealing with physical instances and coordinates.
+1. **Template and grid-based device placements**: Both LAYGO and laygo2 enhance the portability and reusability of layout generation process by using abstract grids and instances (templates), without directly dealing with physical instances and coordinates.
 1. **Instance placements based on relative information**: The process portability is maximized by enhancing